benzookapi/shopify-barebone-app-sample/docs/13-ordermanage.md

 - When the order is fulfilled, `committed` and `on_hand` decrease because the physical unit leaves the location.
 Shopify doesn't expose a separate `fulfilled` inventory state.
 - The Admin API can't directly adjust or move `committed`; Shopify changes it through order creation and fulfillment.

-Subscribe to the [`inventory_levels/update` webhook](https://shopify.dev/docs/api/admin-graphql/unstable/enums/WebhookSubscriptionTopic#enums-INVENTORY_LEVELS_UPDATE) and treat its payload as a change notification.
+Subscribe to the [`inventory_levels/update` webhook](https://shopify.dev/docs/api/admin-graphql/unstable/enums/WebhookSubscriptionTopic#enums-INVENTORY_LEVELS_UPDATE) and treat its `available` payload value as a sellable-inventory change notification.
 After verifying the webhook HMAC, query the current [Inventory Item and Inventory Level quantity states](https://shopify.dev/docs/apps/build/orders-fulfillment/inventory-management-apps/manage-quantities-states), then send the latest relevant quantities and status to the external system.
+Do not use this topic as a detailed fulfillment or delivery-status signal: it might not be emitted when later `committed` or `on_hand` transitions leave `available` unchanged.

 ## Fulfillment Request and Delivery Sequence

 This sequence requires the app to register a [Fulfillment Service](https://shopify.dev/docs/apps/build/orders-fulfillment/fulfillment-service-apps) in Shopify and implement its notification handling and background fulfillment workflow on the remote app server.
-Fulfillment can also change inventory and cause Shopify to send an `inventory_levels/update` webhook.
-If the [External ERP Inventory Synchronization](#external-erp-inventory-synchronization) flow above is implemented, that webhook automatically enters the same synchronization flow.
-Design the integration to expect fulfillment-originated inventory updates, deduplicate deliveries, and prevent synchronization loops.
+In the tested flow, requesting fulfillment and moving through fulfilled and delivered states did not emit `inventory_levels/update` because the ordered quantity had already moved out of `available` when the order was created.
+To synchronize detailed shipment and delivery states, subscribe to separate topics such as [`fulfillments/create`](https://shopify.dev/docs/api/admin-graphql/unstable/enums/WebhookSubscriptionTopic#enums-FULFILLMENTS_CREATE), [`fulfillments/update`](https://shopify.dev/docs/api/admin-graphql/unstable/enums/WebhookSubscriptionTopic#enums-FULFILLMENTS_UPDATE), or [`fulfillment_events/create`](https://shopify.dev/docs/api/admin-graphql/unstable/enums/WebhookSubscriptionTopic#enums-FULFILLMENT_EVENTS_CREATE), depending on the lifecycle events required by the external system.

 The merchant starts this workflow with the same `Select fulfillment action` shown in the Order Action Sequence in Shopify.
 An optional fulfillment request message can still be included and is returned by the later merchant-request query.
 Shopify then sends the fulfillment-service notification to the remote app server; this sample doesn't call a separate request-submission API between the merchant action and that callback.